City Lit Theatre Company

 What is the course about?

-Following a successful audition*, you will join the ensemble company to work on a production of Road by Jim Cartwright.
-Working under the guidance of a professional director, you will build character and develop relationships and scenes within the world of the play and in context with the director’s vision for the piece.
+Following a successful audition* you will join the company to work on a public production.
+You will build character and develop relationships and scenes within the world of the play and in the context of the director’s vision for the piece.
 The company is governed by professional values and you will be expected to work rigorously, meet all preparation deadlines and give your full commitment to every scheduled rehearsal.